Cheapest weight loss telehealth in Australia: affordable options compared

 Keep comparing

 This page is operated by Refer Labs and contains a disclosed affiliate referral link to Moshy.
 Juniper, Pilot and Doctors for Weight Loss are linked without affiliate arrangements.
 We compare on price, model and what is included, and we never sell rankings.
 All content is for informational purposes only and does not constitute medical advice.
-Prescription medicines in Australia, including GLP-1 medications, are available only after an individual assessment by a registered Australian practitioner, and suitability is practitioner-decided and never guaranteed.
+Prescription medicines in Australia, prescribed for weight management, are available only after an individual assessment by a registered Australian practitioner, and suitability is practitioner-decided and never guaranteed.
 Consult a qualified health professional before starting any weight management program.
-Our full standards are at how we research.